Will Antibodies After COVID-19 Illness Prevent Reinfection?

 And it's risky to assume that experiences with other coronaviruses are directly applicable to the new one.

-"Unforutunately, we cannot really generalize what kind of immunity is needed to get protection against a virus unless we really learn more about the virus," says Akiko Iwasaki, a Howard Hughes Medical Institute investigator at the Yale University School of Medicine.
+"Unfortunately, we cannot really generalize what kind of immunity is needed to get protection against a virus unless we really learn more about the virus," says Akiko Iwasaki, a Howard Hughes Medical Institute investigator at the Yale University School of Medicine.

 An immunobiologist, she is part of a rapidly expanding effort to figure this out.
 She and her colleagues are already studying the immune response in more than 100 patients in the medical school hospital.
 She's encouraged that most people who recover from the coronavirus have developed antibodies that neutralize the coronavirus in a petri dish.